Émeline Gros

-Emeline Gros (born 19 August, 1995) is a French rugby union player who plays for FC Grenoble Amazones and the France women's national rugby union team.
+Emeline Gros (born 19 August 1995) is a French rugby union player who plays for FC Grenoble Amazones and the France women's national rugby union team.

 Personal life

 Gros qualified as a nurse in July 2019.
-For the COVID-19 pandemic she worked full time in a nursing home in Isère.
+During the COVID-19 pandemic she worked full time in a nursing home in Isère.

 Career

 Gros played for FC Grenoble Amazones from 2013 and won the Elite 2 championships in 2018 before joining Montpellier Hérault Rugby in 2020 for two seasons before returning to FC Grenoble Amazones in 2022.

 She made her French debut in November 2017 against Spain, and in July 2019 she scored her country's first try against the United States.

 She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.

+Gros was named in France's squad for the 2023 Women's Six Nations Championship.